By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 It kind of rolling continuously.
 So from there, it doesn’t really make sense to look at specific dates.

-We already knew that Panda is now part of the Core Algorithm, and not updated in Real-time.
-Furthermore, back in April 2015, John Mueller said that the data was not updating regularly, but this could just be because the rollout takes so long to complete, rather than a large gap between rollouts:
+We [already knew that Panda is now part of the Core Algorithm,](/google-panda-now-part-of-core-ranking-algorithm-46513/“Google Panda part of core algorithm”) and not updated in real-time.
+Furthermore, back in April 2015, John Mueller said that the data was not updated regularly, but this could be because the rollout takes so long to complete, rather than a large gap between rollouts:

 I think both of those algorithms currently are not updating the data regularly.
 So that is something for both of them, where we kind of have to push the updates as well.